Denis Ovens

-Denis Ovens (born 1 July 1957 in Enfield) is an English retired professional darts player.
-He is nicknamed The Heat and is now based in Stevenage.
-Ovens is widely regarded as one of the most consistent players in the circuit, though he has as yet failed to convert his form from the circuit to the big stages on television.
-His constant second round exits in numerous televised tournaments has led him to be called by commentators as 'The Nearly Man'.
+Denis Ovens (born 1 July 1957) is an English former professional darts player.
+He is nicknamed "The Heat" and is now based in Stevenage.
+Ovens is regarded as one of the most consistent players in the circuit, though he has as yet failed to convert his form from the circuit to the big stages on television.
+His constant second-round exits in numerous televised tournaments have led him to be called by commentators as "The Nearly Man".

 Career

 His one good run came in the 2005 PDC World Darts Championship, reaching the quarter-finals before losing to former World Masters champion Mark Dudbridge.
 He has since suffered six successive second round exits in the World Championship – against Steve Alker in 2006, against Alan Tabern in 2007 (in a thriller that went to a sudden death deciding leg, with Ovens narrowly missing a double 12 for a perfect nine dart finish and a £15,000 bonus), in 2008 against Dutchman Jan van der Rassel, after defeating Colin Monk in the first round, in 2009 to Ronnie Baxter having defeated Steve Maish 3–0 in the first round, in 2010 to Colin Lloyd and in 2011 to Simon Whitlock.

 He reached the semi-final of the UK Open in three consecutive years from 2010 to 2012, where he was defeated by Phil Taylor (twice) and Wes Newton and reached the final of the inaugural German Darts Championship in 2007.